 - CONS OF GRAPHITE SHAFTS

-Most golfers can increase their distance of roughly 5 yards by using a graphite shaft.
-The vibrations on mishits are also muffled, so they are less painful.
+Most golfers can increase their distance by roughly 5 percent by using a graphite shaft.
+The vibrations on mis-hits are also muffled, so they are less painful.
 The graphite shaft will be especially helpful for players with slow swing tempos.

-You will need a bit of a practice to get used to the flexibility.
+You will need practice to get used to the flexibility.
 Graphite shafts are also generally more expensive of around 15 percent price difference.

-Although the general answer is that graphite shafts will suit beginners better, that shouldn't always be the case.
-A lot of newer players have naturally high swing speed and will benefit from the heavier steel shafts to improve their tempo.
+Although the general answer is that graphite shafts will suit beginners better, that isn't always be the case.
+A lot of newer players have naturally high swing speed and will benefit from the feel of heavier, stiffer steel shafts.

 If you have a slow swing speed, use a graphite shaft.
 Otherwise use a steel shaft.